kamalasree234/Anna-Pay/README.md

 - Staff must be notified when salary is credited
 - Staff must be notified when payslip is available
 - Staff must be notified about any deductions in salary
-- HR/Admin must be able to trigger bulk notifications after payroll
+- Admin must be able to trigger bulk notifications after payroll
 - Staff must be able to view their past notification history
 - Notifications should support English only in current sprint (Tamil in future sprint)